Benefits of breastfeeding

 Did you know?

-Kaiser Permanente and the American Academy of Pediatrics recommend that babies get nothing but breast milk for the first 6 months and continue to breastfeed for at least a year.
+Kaiser Permanente and the American Academy of Pediatrics recommend that babies get only breast milk for the first 6 months.
+When possible, babies should continue to chestfeed for 2 years and beyond, even after appropriate solid foods are introduced.

-Breast milk gives your baby all the nourishment he or she needs for the first 6 months of life and provides many benefits to help your baby grow up strong and healthy.
-Breastfeeding:
+Breast milk gives your baby all the nourishment they need for the first 6 months of life and provides many benefits to help your baby grow up strong and healthy.
+Breast milk is easier to digest than formula, and breastfeeding:

 - Strengthens your baby’s immune system